algolia/instantsearch-labs/tagsbox/react-instantsearch/README.md

 - `tagSuggestionComponent` (component): describe how a suggested tag should be displayed
   - receive a `hit` as parameter (coming from Algolia)
 - `onUpdate` (function): called each time a tag is added or removed
-  - receive `actualTags` and `oldTags` as parameters, both arrays that respectively contains the current selected tags and the previous ones
+  - receive two parameters that represents the new tags and the previous tags.
+They are both arrays that respectively contains the current selected tags and the previous ones

 It is possible to get encapsulate the `<TagBox />` component in an `<Index />` one if you wish to target different indices from the same InstantSearch instance.